cboppert/motd/README.md

     fi

 to your .bashrc or .zshrc (or other shell configuration file which is executed on terminal login).
-New terminals will display a message with a ViM or TMUX tip
+New terminals will display a message with a ViM or TMUX tip.
+Replace $HOME/workspace/motd with the path to the motd.sh file if needed.

+Make sure the script is set to executable!

+    chmod +x motd.sh